Canaximui1302/AlexNet/README.md

 * For Linux & MacOS:
 > python3 test.py

-Images for testing the model is in the folder "predict".
+Images for testing the model are in folder "predict".
 You can create your own dataset or add more images to the folder "predict".